Yomguithereal/psia-python-advanced/decks/intro.md

 - First time it is given at PSIA (and SciencesPo)
 - Unknown and heterogeneous level of students
-- Small numbers = practical work + individual coaching
+- Small numbers = mostly practical work + individual coaching

 ---